-Seven Reasons Chrome could be cool
+Seven Reasons Chrome could be cool1.
+It won't crash.

 Perhaps Chrome's biggest draw is its multiprocess architecture, which, in a nutshell, protects you from having a bad Web page or application take your browser down.
 Every tab, window, and plug-in runs in its own environment--so one faulty site won't affect anything else that you have open.
 This approach also adds another layer of security by isolating each site and application within a limited environment.

 2. It's really fast.

 Again because of the multiprocess foundation, one slow site won't drag down the rest of your browsing.
 Instead, you can effortlessly click to another tab or window.
 With plug-ins, the arrangement works similarly: If you open a site that has a slow-loading Java ad, for example, the Java itself will be isolated and the rest of the page won't be affected.
 The program itself opens within seconds of when you click the icon, too--a distinct advantage over some slower-loading alternatives.